Straag Rod, Book 1: Fate Goes Ever as it Must, Part 1

 “No, the boy he wants on lore.

 “You know I’m too old for that shit now.
+My tomb days long gone.
 Boy knows just about everything I do.”

 “He’s going to read the enemies to death?”